-As of the date of this Base Prospectus, there are 7 members of the Board of Directors of the Issuer.
-4 of the 7 members of the Board of Directors of the Issuer are Group directors and the remaining 3 members of the Board of Directors are independent non-executive directors.
+As of the date of this Base Prospectus, there are 8 members of the Board of Directors of the Issuer.
+5 of the 8 members of the Board of Directors of the Issuer are Group members and the remaining 3 members of the Board of Directors are independent non-executive directors.
 The close tie between the Group and the directors of the Issuer is aimed at maintaining the Group's expertise and business franchise in residential lending at the Issuer.
 However, the Issuer is independent in its decision-making capability as far as it is appropriate for a wholly-owned subsidiary bank of a banking group.